duplode/duplode.github.io/src/posts/_idempotent-effects-parametricity-and-a-puzzle.md

 fzip (Good x1 x2, Good y1 y2) = Good (x1, y1) (x2, y2)
 ```

-However, we know that applicatives with a single shape are idempotent no
+`Good`, like any other applicative with a single shape, is idempotent --
+as there is just one shape, it can't help but be preserved
-matter what.
-Therefore, `Good` won't do.
-We need a second constructor:
+[^single-shape].
+That means we need a second constructor:

+[^single-shape]: One way to prove that is by using parametricity in
+tandem with the identity laws, analogously to how we used associativity
+in the previous section, while exploiting how there being only one shape
+means any applicative value can be related to `unit`.

 ``` haskell
 data Twisted a = Evil a a | Good a a